wdi-sf-march-2014/notes/JavascriptTesting/jasmine.md

 ###Exercise Time

-You are writing a simple calculator using CoffeeScript and you want to verify it functions as expected.
-You decide to use the Jasmine test framework.
+You are writing a simple calculator using Javascript and you want to verify it functions as expected.
+Use Jasmine to test this calculator.